SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 To be able to compose a use-case using docker images in this repo, the containers on a local host must communicate to each other.

-- You **MUST** configure a docker volume `api.pmccabe_collector.restapi.org`, which will represent the point of service communications, by executing the following command:
+- You **MUST** configure a docker volume `api.pmccabe_collector.restapi.org`, which will represent the point of functional service communications, by executing the following command:

     `mkdir -p <local host mount point> && chmod 777 <local host mount point> && docker volume create -d local -o type=none -o device=<local host mount point> -o o=bind api.pmccabe_collector.restapi.org`

+- You **MUST** configure a docker network `api.pmccabe_collector.network`. which will be used as the point of inner service communications, logging and integrational tests like `Simian Army` etc., by executing the following command:

+    `docker network create -d bridge api.pmccabe_collector.network`

 Although `<local host mount point>` **SHOULD NOT** be employable by `Analytic UC`, you'd better create it.